efezinoidisi/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## C - Structures, typedef project

-This directory contains my tasks solutions for this project
+This directory contains all my tasks solutions for this project